NuraddinSh/concentration-game/README.md

 # Game Description

-Build a Card Memory Game with React
+Build a Card Memory Game with React.
-This project we will build memory game.

 The card memory game is a simple game to test the player’s memory.
 In a deck of paired cards, the player needs to select a matching pair in consecutive turns.
 The player wins the game when all matching pairs are selected.